-By Gerry Yurkevicz, John Gracie, Adam Smith
+By Gerry Yurkevicz, John Gracie, and Adam Smith

 Utilities face a double people challenge.
 They need to improve both their customer experience and raise productivity.
 We examine how both goals can be achieved in tandem.
 Getting this right changes everything.
 Tapping the power of people can underpin the next great phase of utility performance.
 To paraphrase one utility, focusing on people provides the pathway to serving the new energy customer, saving the planet, and generating prosperity for all.